mixmastamyk/console/docs/additional.rst

 Once created,
 attributes are cached and available for future use.
-The cache may also be cleared in uncommon scenarios using huge palettes.
+The namespace cache may also be cleared in uncommon scenarios using huge palettes.

 .. rubric:: Palette Entries: